Restaurant in New York City, United States

 For the food-driven traveller who wants depth over spectacle, Omen is a more considered choice than the trophy-room Japanese spots that dominate the city's higher price tiers.
 It sits on Thompson Street in SoHo, open Monday through Saturday from 5 to 10 pm and closed Sundays — hours that make it a genuine late-dinner option for anyone whose evening runs long.
 The 10 pm last-service window is later than many of the city's more formal Japanese rooms, which routinely cap seatings at 9 or 9:30 pm.

 The room at Omen reads as deliberately low-key for SoHo: the kind of space that asks you to pay attention to what is on the plate rather than what is on the walls.
 The atmosphere skews intimate and quiet by neighbourhood standards, which makes it a practical pick when conversation matters as much as the food.
-It is not a room designed to impress at a glance , it earns its place through atmosphere that settles rather than announces itself.
+It is not a room designed to impress at a glance, it earns its place through atmosphere that settles rather than announces itself.
 For diners coming from louder or more sceney alternatives in the neighbourhood, that restraint functions as a feature.

 Return visitors tend to find that Omen's value is precisely its lack of reinvention.
-Chef Norio Shinohara runs a programme rooted in traditional Japanese cooking, and the menu does not dramatically shift to signal the seasons in the way that, say, a tasting-menu format might.
+Chef Norio Shinohara runs a programme rooted in traditional Japanese cooking, the menu does not dramatically shift to signal the seasons in the way that, say, a tasting-menu format might.
 What changes is your familiarity with the pacing and the register of the food.
-A second visit is typically easier to read: you arrive knowing the tempo, and the meal lands with more clarity.
+A second visit is typically easier to read: you arrive knowing the tempo, the meal lands with more clarity.
 That is a rarer quality than it sounds in a city where restaurants often perform novelty to justify return visits.

-For current-season dining, the evening-only format means Omen functions as a dinner-only destination , there is no lunch service to consider.
+For current-season dining, the evening-only format means Omen functions as a dinner-only destination, there is no lunch service to consider.
 The 5 pm open means early-evening bookings are available if you want a quieter room before the neighbourhood fills up later in the week.

-Among Japanese restaurants in New York City, Omen occupies a different tier to Noda or odo in terms of format and price positioning, and a different register entirely to the city's high-end omakase counters.
+Among Japanese restaurants in New York City, Omen occupies a different tier to Noda or odo in terms of format and price positioning, a different register entirely to the city's high-end omakase counters.
 If you are weighing up the broader SoHo and downtown Japanese dining field, Tsukimi and Blue Ribbon Sushi Izakaya are worth cross-referencing depending on your preferred format.
 For a more casual adjacent option, Chikarashi covers different ground in the same city.

-Reservations: Booking difficulty is rated Easy , you should be able to secure a table without extended lead time, which distinguishes Omen from more competitive Japanese rooms in the city.
+Reservations: Booking difficulty is rated Easy, you should be able to secure a table without extended lead time, which distinguishes Omen from more competitive Japanese rooms in the city.
 Hours: Monday to Saturday, 5–10 pm; closed Sunday.
 Address: 113 Thompson St, New York, NY 10012.
-Budget: Price range not confirmed in current data , check directly with the venue.
+Budget: Price range not confirmed in current data, check directly with the venue.
 Dress: No dress code listed; smart casual is a safe read for a SoHo Japanese room at this recognition level.

 For more options across the city, see our full New York City restaurants guide, our full New York City hotels guide, our full New York City bars guide, our full New York City wineries guide, and our full New York City experiences guide.
 Further afield, the same food-forward traveller who rates Omen will find comparable rigour at Lazy Bear in San Francisco, Smyth in Chicago, and Providence in Los Angeles, or at a higher price point at The French Laundry in Napa and Single Thread Farm in Healdsburg.
 For a different city entirely, Emeril's in New Orleans is a useful point of comparison for what sustained local institution status looks like in a different American dining market.